RITSPARSA/ISTS16-WhiteTeamCentral/README.md

-# ISTS16-WhiteTeamCentral
+# ISTS16-CommandCenterBackend
-Centralized WhiteTeam backend API for gathering relevant information.
+A White Team managed backend API for the command center web application.